The Voice in the Night (short story): Similar works

 "Gray Matter", a short story by Stephen King first published in the October 1973 issue of Cavalier magazine, and later collected in King's 1978 collection Night Shift, is the story of a man who, having become reclusive after a work-related accident, drinks a bad can of beer and is ultimately overtaken by fungal growth from within.

 John Brosnan's novel The Fungus from 1985 has a similar plot, in which mutated fungi destroy England, and those infected die or become mutated mushroom people, depending on which type of fungus has infected them.

 Brian Lumley's short story "Fruiting Bodies", which won the British Fantasy Award in 1989, concerns a strange fungus that slowly destroys a town and ultimately consumes the bodies of the last remaining residents, but keeps their form.
 The story ends ominously as wood from the town has been harvested for use in homes across England, and the narrator has inhaled spores from the strange fungi.
 Lumley has named "The Voice in the Night" as one of his favourite stories.

+Richard Corben's Shadows on the Grave (2018) features a story titled "Roots in Hell", which centers on a couple stranded on a uninhabited island after their plane crashes in a storm, and coming in contact with a strange tree growth that ends up painfully mutating the man into a humanoid tree after eating a fruit.
+His wife escapes from him and the island on an inflatable raft but ends up succumbing to the infection and is found by an indigenous fishing party that decides to sink the raft to the bottom of the ocean.

 The concept of fungal symbiosis or assimilation of humans is also frequently found in the work of Jeff VanderMeer, especially in his "Ambergris" novels and short stories.

 The same concept is used in the video game The Last of Us, in which a mutant species of Cordyceps ravages the United States, transforming the majority of those it infects into mindless fungal zombies.